 Stay in touch!
 Sign up for Wild Whatcom news and event announcements.

-Summer Adventures, including day camps, day camps with an overnight, and multi-day backcountry trips are open to all kids in grade 1+ (some grade restrictions apply).
+Summer Adventures, including day camps, day camps with an overnight, and multi-day backpacking trips are open to all kids in grade 1+ (some grade restrictions apply).